smartcontractkit/.github/README.md

-✔ What name would you like to use? · name-of-your-action ✔ What description would you like to use? · some description of your action CREATE actions/name-of-your-action/project.json
+✔ What name would you like to use? · name-of-your-action ✔ What description would you like to use? · some description of your action ✔ Would you like to include a debug bash script? (y/N) · false CREATE actions/name-of-your-action/project.json
 CREATE actions/name-of-your-action/README.md
 CREATE actions/name-of-your-action/action.yml
-CREATE actions/name-of-your-action/debug.sh
 CREATE actions/name-of-your-action/package.json
 UPDATE tsconfig.base.json
 ```

-Note: This will bootstrap a new composite action within the `actions/` with the
+**Note**: This will bootstrap a new composite action within the `actions/` with the
 minimum required files.

+Once ready to release this new action,
+run `pnpm changeset` to create the initial changeset file and bump the minor version.